fidelisrafael/slim-mvc/README.md

 ## Slim MVC

-[Slim](https://github.com/codeguy/Slim) is one of the best PHP Frameworks(**IMHO**), but sometimes is annoying for people who like to write webapps in MVC strucuture to adapt to Slim structure, then if you're  bored of using Slim application structure , you should consider give a try to this project.
+[Slim](https://github.com/codeguy/Slim) is one of the best PHP Frameworks(*IMHO*), but sometimes is annoying for people who like to write webapps in MVC strucuture to adapt to Slim structure, then if you're  bored of using Slim application structure , you should consider give a try to this project.

 The aim of this project is provide a very basic MVC structure to organize your Slim apps.

----
 ### Getting started

 1 - First of all , clone this repository , now this will be your slim project base.